bdukes/WebGoat-DNN/README.md

-### WebGoat for DNN Platform
+# WebGoat for DNN Platform

 ## This code is *intentionally insecure* and should not be copied

-This set of sample code is a learning tool, borrowing from the (OWASP WebGoat.NET project)[https://www.owasp.org/index.php/Category:OWASP_WebGoat.NET].
+This set of sample code is a learning tool, borrowing from the [OWASP WebGoat.NET project](https://www.owasp.org/index.php/Category:OWASP_WebGoat.NET).